 |All applicants must choose an area of focus that most closely matches their interests and note this on the online application.
 All applicants must submit a resumé or CV.|

 |International applicants only:||Please follow this link - https://graduate.admissions.gwu.edu/international-student-application-requirements - to review the International Applicant Information carefully for details on required documents, earlier deadlines for applicants requiring an I-20 or DS-2019 from GW, and English language requirements.|

 For more information on the admission process, please visit the SEAS Frequently Asked Questions page.

 The following requirements must be fulfilled:

-The general requirements stated under School of Engineering, Doctoral Program Regulations
+General requirements are stated under School of Engineering, Doctoral Program Regulations.

 Credit requirements—For students with an MS degree, a minimum of 30 credits, of which at least 18 must be credits in courses available for graduate credit, and at least 12 must be in dissertation research.
 Course selections must be approved by the student's advisor.